Levamisole nonenzymatic breakdown products

 The Backstory

 Levamisole HCl has a great back story.
 We are including the tale of levamisole in our upcoming book and subscribers to our page will get the pre-print edition!
 For now, you should know that levamisole was created by design in the early 1960's by Paul Janssen.
 Dr. Janssen (1926-2003) was one of the 20th century's most innovative and inspiring pharmaceutical researchers.
-Levamisole was marketed for people as Ergamisol, and then it was removed.
-That's another story.
-The compound fell out of favor as a dewormer due to resistance, but it is still used in some children with nephrotic syndrome for immune modulation.
+Levamisole was marketed for people as Ergamisol, and then it was removed from the human market but retained its popularity as a veterinary product.
+The drug fell out of favor as a single dewormer due to parasite resistance, but it is still used in some children with nephrotic syndrome for immune modulation.

 The protagonist Paul Janssen

 Dr. Janssen established an independent research company after studying physics, biochemistry, and medicine in Belgium.
-After he became a physician he went on to get a doctorate in pharmacology.
+He became a physician and then went on to get a doctorate in pharmacology.
 Against all predictions at the time, he established Janssen Pharmaceuticals, and as is often the case, got a loan from Dad.
-Later in life he says his motivation was to show people he was right, he could succeed, and they were wrong.
+Later in life he says his motivation was to show people he was right, he could succeed—and they were wrong!
 As luck would have it, the fifth molecule he synthesized was haloperidol.
-Haloperidol is used for psychosis and that success launched his long career.
+Haloperidol is used for psychosis and that first success launched his long career.
 He ultimately developed over 80 medications that are still deemed essential by health organizations.

 Other drugs he developed that you may have heard of are fentanyl, Lomotil, levamisole,